kuroji-fusky/kurojifusky.com/README.md

 </h1>

-The source code of both my portfolio and blog websites using Next.js, Astro, and Tailwind CSS; deployed in Vercel!
+The source code of both my portfolio and blog websites using Nuxt 3, Astro, and Tailwind CSS; deployed in Vercel!

 ## Running the abomination locally